ezrizhu/www/content/now.md

 ## What I'm reading

 * This Is How You Lose the Time War
+* No bad parts

 ## What I'm playing

 * Valorant
 * Overwatch 2
-* The Finals

 ## What I'm watching

-* kakegurui
+* kakegurui twin
 * severance

 ---

-Updated Jan 5, 2025
+Updated Feb 8, 2025

 Part of the [/now page](https://nownownow.com/about) movement.